rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

 .. image:: /images/interface/docker-based-rock-ons/plex_ss_add_library_data_movies.png
-   :width: 100%
+   :width: 90%
    :align: center

 More plex libraries of various types and their associated directories can be setup.
 Once that's done, the basic setup is complete and Plex branches to the Dasboard.

 .. note::
-To add movies to the library from an external system, simply Export the plex-data share using the Rockstor UI (Samba or nfs) in order to be able to upload directly into the Plex Media Server over the local network from any machine.
+    To add movies to the library from an external system, simply export the plex-data share using the Rockstor UI (Samba or nfs) in order to be able to upload directly into the Plex Media Server over the local network from any machine.
 The :ref:`shares` section contains links to methods by which this can be accomplished.
     The most common and compatible is probably the :ref:`samba_export` protocol.

 More detailed Media server configuration can be found on the Plex website and the links mentioned above.